muhsinbn/AirBnB_clone_v3/README.md

 * [License](#license)

 ## Environment
-This project is interpreted/tested on Ubuntu 14.04 LTS using python3 (version 3.4.3)
+This project is interpreted/tested on Ubuntu 20.04 LTS using python3 (version 3.4.3)

 ## Installation
-* Clone this repository: `git clone "https://github.com/alexaorrico/AirBnB_clone.git"`
+* Clone this repository: `git clone "https://github.com/muhsinbn/AirBnB_clone_v3.git"`
-* Access AirBnb directory: `cd AirBnB_clone`
+* Access AirBnb directory: `cd AirBnB_clone_v3`
-* Run hbnb(interactively): `./console` and enter command
-* Run hbnb(non-interactively): `echo "<command>" | ./console.py`

 ## File Descriptions
-[console.py](console.py) - the console contains the entry point of the command interpreter.
-List of commands this console current supports:
-* `EOF` - exits console
-* `quit` - exits console
-* `<emptyline>` - overwrites default emptyline method and does nothing
-* `create` - Creates a new instance of`BaseModel`, saves it (to the JSON file) and prints the id
-* `destroy` - Deletes an instance based on the class name and id (save the change into the JSON file).
-* `show` - Prints the string representation of an instance based on the class name and id.
-* `all` - Prints all string representation of all instances based or not on the class name.
-* `update` - Updates an instance based on the class name and id by adding or updating attribute (save the change into the JSON file).
+[api](app.py) - API contain specific commands, options, and parameters that can be used to interact with different functionalities or services.
+Some common components that an API  contain for a command-line interpreter include:.

+* `Endpoints`- Defined URLs that accept incoming requests and return responses with data or actions.
+* `Request methods:` - HTTP methods such as GET, POST, PUT, DELETE, PATCH that indicate the type of operation being performed on the resource.
+* `Parameters:` - Data that can be submitted along with the request to customize the operation or filter results.
+* `Response:` - Data or actions returned by the API in response to a request, typically in JSON or XML format.
+* `Authentication` - Mechanisms for verifying the identity of the user or application making the API calls to ensure security.
+* `Rate limiting` - Restrictions on the number of requests that can be made to the API within a certain time period to prevent abuse and ensure fair usage.
+* `Documentation:` -  Detailed information on how to use the API, including endpoints, request formats, response formats, authentication methods, and usage examples.
+* `Error handling` - Guidelines on how errors are communicated and how developers can handle and troubleshoot issues encountered while using the API.

 #### `models/` directory contains classes used for this project:
 [base_model.py](/models/base_model.py) - The BaseModel class from which future classes will be derived